Coolgolf1/Coolgolf1/README.md

 ### 🚀 About Me
 - 🎓 Mathematical Engineering & AI Student at Comillas University (ICAI)
-- 🤖 Passionate about **AI, Cryptography, Mathematics, Physics and Chemistry**
+- 🤖 Passionate about **AI, Cryptography, Mathematics, Physics, and Chemistry**
 - 💻 Love **solving CTFs, automation, and OSINT**

 ---